 State / International Bonds – For example, Eurobonds

-Bonds also come with preferences for people to have an average of getting the money back in case a company defaults or decided to liquidate.
+Bonds also prefer people to have an average of getting the money back if a company defaults or decides to liquidate.
 For bondholders, two things are significant – Coupon Rate and Yield to Maturity.

-- Derivatives: It is a derived instrument, and very complex in nature, mostly used for hedging.
+- Derivatives: It is a very complex derived instrument, mainly used for hedging.

 - ETF Securities: ETF or Exchange Traded Funds are index funds whose units are traded on an exchange.
 The funds can be anything from a company’s stock to a portfolio having gold and metals.
-It definitely gives more options to trades.
+So it gives more options for trades.

 The currency market accounts for 1/5 share of the financial market.
-Apart from the classification stated above, one can also classify the financial market in border sense in three categories – the Currency Market, the Stock Market, and the Commodity Market.
+Therefore, apart from the classification stated above, one can also classify the financial market in a broader sense into three categories – the Currency Market, the Stock Market, and the Commodity Market.

-The currency market has all the world currency, including the new age cryptocurrency.
+The currency market has all the world currencies, including the new-age cryptocurrency.
 The stock market has all the items related to securities, and the last commodity market includes oil, metals, goods, services, and rare investments like art, antiques, etc. These markets are interconnected.

 What are the functions of the financial market?

-- Monitor and regulate the financial system process like overlooking compliance control, maintaining the supply of money, legal supervision, etc.
+- Monitor and regulate the financial system process by overlooking compliance control, maintaining money supply, legal supervision, etc.

 - Maintains and provides different relationships between the market players, including individual investors, institutional investors, private investors, etc.

-- Allocating the capital in a way that can increase efficiency and creates more value.
+- It allocates the capital in a way that can increase efficiency and create more value.

 - Reduces the risk, prevents fraud, including money laundering, maintains transparency, and tries to erode rate manipulation in the market.